knative/client/docs/cmd/kn_broker_create.md

 ```
       --backoff-delay string     The delay before retrying.
       --backoff-policy string    The retry backoff policy (linear, exponential).
+      --broker-config string     Reference to the broker configuration For example, a pointer to a ConfigMap (cm:, configmap:), Secret(sc:, secret:), RabbitmqCluster(rmq:, rabbitmq: rabbitmqcluster:) etc. It should be used in conjunction with --class flag.
+The format for specifying the object is a colon separated string consisting of at most 4 slices:
+                                 Length 1: <object-name> (the object will be assumed to be ConfigMap with the same name)
+                                 Length 2: <kind>:<object-name> (the APIVersion will be determined for ConfigMap, Secret, and RabbitmqCluster types)
+                                 Length 3: <kind>:<object-name>:<namespace> (the APIVersion will be determined only for ConfigMap, Secret, and RabbitmqCluster types.
+Otherwise it will be interpreted as:
+                                 <apiVersion>:<kind>:<object-name>)
+                                 Length 4: <apiVersion>:<kind>:<object-name>:<namespace>
       --class string             Broker class like 'MTChannelBasedBroker' or 'Kafka' (if available).
       --dl-sink string           The sink receiving event that could not be sent to a destination.
   -h, --help                     help for create